Admission requirements and choice of ECEC setting

 Crèches with more than 20 children employ at least one nurse or midwife.
 Crèches and kids’ clubs may have volunteers supporting the provision of childcare.
 Volunteers who do not have the necessary qualifications are required to complete 40 hours of training in baby/child first aid.

-A day-care provider may take care of a maximum of 5 children (up to 8 children in exceptional cases).
+A day-care provider may take care of up to 5 children (up to 8 children in exceptional cases).
 However, the maximum number is 3 when a group includes a child who is under 1 year of age, has a disability or requires special care.